htsai1/SDCND-Term1-Project1-FindingLaneLines/Project1_WriteUp.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 6 steps as I also annotated along with the code in P1 notebook:

-Step 1: Convert the image to grayscale by applying Grayscale transform Step 2: Reduce image noise by applying Gaussian smoothing Step 3: Convert the grayscale image to the edges image (dots) by applying Canny edge transform Step 4: Limit the region of interest (ROI) to be only on te road by using the helper funciton- cv2.fillPoly to create a masked image.
+Step 1: Convert the image to grayscale by applying Grayscale transform

+Step 2: Reduce image noise by applying Gaussian smoothing

+Step 3: Convert the grayscale image to the edges image (dots) by applying Canny edge transform

+Step 4: Limit the region of interest (ROI) to be only on te road by using the helper funciton- cv2.fillPoly to create a masked image

 Step 5: Convert the edges detected image from image space (points) to Hough space (lines) and draw those lines out

 Here I improved the draw_lines() function by doing the following:

  a) From those lines I got after the hough transform, I calculate their slopes and only take those lines with the slope in the range I desired, here I give it the range from 0.4 to 2.2.
 It will reject those hough lines that are being too flat or too vertical, which are considered as noise as this point.

  b) From the calculated slopes, I could also separate those hough line segments into two catagories: left lane lines (positive slope) or right lane lines (negative slope).

  c) Then in each catagory I averaged each line segments (y=mx+b) by averaging their slope(m) and the intercept(b).
 The averaging takes length of Hough line into consideration, longer lines has higher weight, i.e. longer lines weight in more than shorter lines.

 Step 6: Final step is to put those semi-transparent left and right lines into the original image by using the helper function cv2.addWeighted.